 52 % of businesses intend to obtain legal services from firms offering a broad range of professional services going beyond legal advice

-Prague, 21 June 2016 – According to the findings of a new global study “Future Trends in Legal Services” conducted by RSG Consulting and commissioned by Deloitte, the business market for legal services is undergoing a major change due to complex regulatory environments, increasing risk in many areas, and ongoing pressure to reduce costs.
+Prague, 21 June 2016 – According to the findings of a new global study “Future Trends in Legal Services” (PDF) conducted by RSG Consulting and commissioned by Deloitte, the business market for legal services is undergoing a major change due to complex regulatory environments, increasing risk in many areas, and ongoing pressure to reduce costs.
 While the demand for legal services is growing overall, there is a need for a new type of advisors that offer a broader set of services going beyond strictly legal advice.